-Making international payments with a credit card carry Forex fluctuation risks.
+Making international payments with a credit card carries Forex fluctuation risks.
 As the Forex rates fluctuate every minute, the transaction value of the payments you make will depend upon the current rates prevailing.
 These can be high or low as per the market conditions.
-Therefore, international purchases through credit cards is a risky job.
+Therefore, international purchases through credit cards are a risky job.

 However, in a forex card, the rates of the currencies are locked once you store them on your card.
 Therefore, when you make a payment in a foreign currency, the prevailing rates would not matter and the rate at which you stored the currency on your card would be applicable.

 When it comes to privileges in travel, credit cards have no match, as they offer world-class benefits including complimentary access to airport lounges, 24X7 Concierge services, and complimentary membership to the airline programs and hotels.
 Also, for every transaction, you make with credit cards you earn reward points which you can redeem later for a number of choices.
 With travel credit cards you can earn points in the form of Miles which are redeemable for booking tickets and much more.

 Forex Credit cards are built to offer smoothness in international transactions at a very low cost.
 These cards generally lack such privileges as mentioned above.
 However, there are few forex credit cards that offer such privileges but in a limited manner.
 These are Axis Bank Club Vistara Forex Card and MakeMyTrip HDFC Bank ForexPlus Card.